Bristol County Assault and Battery Defense Lawyers

 Battery is defined as “an intentional, unconsented-to touching of another person that causes bodily harm or is offensive to a reasonable person.”
 In other words, battery is the act of touching someone in a harmful or offensive way.
 You do not have to cause physical harm to be charged with battery.

-In Massachusetts, assault and battery is a separate criminal offense.
+In Massachusetts, assault and battery are separate criminal offenses.
 It is defined as “an intentional, unconsented-to touching of another person that causes bodily harm or is offensive to a reasonable person.”
 In an assault and battery case, the prosecution must prove that you intentionally touched the other person and that the touching was harmful or offensive.

 To be convicted of assault and battery, the prosecution must also prove that you did not have the other person’s consent to touch them.
 If you were acting in self-defense, for example, this could provide a complete defense to the charges.